Why You Need to Strengthen Your Hip Flexors – All about hip flexor

 Hip flexor extension

 Action: In a half-bow position, bend the foot to be stretched backwards, turn the other foot 90 degrees to the front step, and straighten the body.
 Then, move the rear foot slowly away from the body.
-Flatten the ground, feel the tightness of the front of the hip, stop for 10 seconds, then return to the initial position, each time 10 to 15 times, 1 to 2 times a day.
+Flatten the ground, feel the tightness in the front of the hip, and hold for 10 seconds.
+Then, return to the initial position and repeat this 10 to 15 times, 1 to 2 times a day.

 Effect: The muscles near the hip joint are too tight or unbalanced, and it is easy to change the position of the pelvis, which in turn induces pain.
-The hip flexor muscle is the more common tightening muscle, which can be used to avoid hip discomfort.
+The hip flexor muscle is the most commonly tightened muscle, which can be used to alleviate hip discomfort.

 Hip abduction